eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/arf.md

 may be interfaced with.
 Other related entities may be service providers such as cloud service providers, app store providers etc.

-The legal proposal sets constraints (e.g., compliance with LoA high) for which kinds of devices and services may be used for the purpose of issuing the EUDI Wallet.
+The legal proposal sets constraints (e.g., compliance with LoA High) for which kinds of devices and services may be used for the purpose of issuing the EUDI Wallet.
 Likewise, the availability as well as terms and conditions of device interface providers and related service providers